Matrisome/MatriCom/README.md

 To overcome these limitations, here we present MatriCom, a tool available as both an online and an offline Shiny App to study Matrisome-Matrisome and Matrisome-Cell communication patterns in scRNA-seq data.

-## Omnibus database
+## MatricomDB database
-MatriCom finds communicating pairs within single cell RNA Sequencing (scRNA-seq) data by scanning our curated *Omnibus* database ([available here](inst/webApp/www/omnibus.xlsx) as a spreadsheet file for use outside the app).
-Omnibus (Latin for *about everything*) was constructed by combining the following 7 databases: [MatrixDB](http://matrixdb.univ-lyon1.fr/) (core) & (IMEx), [Basement membraneBASE](https://bmbase.manchester.ac.uk/), [KEGG](https://www.genome.jp/kegg/), [STRING](https://string-db.org/) (physical subnetwork), [BioGRID](https://thebiogrid.org/) (multi-validated) and [OmniPath](https://omnipathdb.org/) (Figure 1).
+MatriCom finds communicating pairs within single cell RNA Sequencing (scRNA-seq) data by scanning our curated *MatricomDB* database ([available here](inst/webApp/www/omnibus.xlsx) as a spreadsheet file for use outside the app).
+MatricomDB was constructed by combining the following 7 databases: [MatrixDB](http://matrixdb.univ-lyon1.fr/) (core) & (IMEx), [Basement membraneBASE](https://bmbase.manchester.ac.uk/), [KEGG](https://www.genome.jp/kegg/), [STRING](https://string-db.org/) (physical subnetwork), [BioGRID](https://thebiogrid.org/) (multi-validated) and [OmniPath](https://omnipathdb.org/) (Figure 1).
 The combined resource was then manually curated to include only communication pairs that feature at least one matrisome component and to characterise each pair by its database source, type of interaction (matrisome-matrisome or matrisome-cell), localization of each partner (matrisome, extracellular (non-matrisome), surfaceome, intracellular), and the divisions and categories of the matrisome partners.

 ![](inst/webApp/www/f1.png)
 **Figure 1.
-Construction of the Omnibus Database.**
+Construction of the MatricomDB Database.**

 ## Workflow
 The graphical user interface of MatriCom features a single input panel with three major sections: *Data Input*, *Query Parameters*, and *Filters* (Figure 2).
-With the help of Omnibus, we can identify matrisome-specific communication pairs between cell types in scRNA-seq data, as follows.
+With the help of MatricomDB, we can identify matrisome-specific communication pairs between cell types in scRNA-seq data, as follows.

 ### Data Input
 Users upload their scRNA-seq data, in one of the supported formats (Figure 2 A).
 The online version of MatriCom additionally provides the input option to select a sample from open access data, publicly-available online.
 Here, we offer analytical access to the entire [Tabula Sapiens](https://tabula-sapiens-portal.ds.czbiohub.org/) collection, the [Human Protein Atlas](https://www.proteinatlas.org/) (THPA) collection and an expanding set of data from the [Azimuth](https://azimuth.hubmapconsortium.org/) app collection.
 Where possible, THPA and Azimuth datasets are offered with both original and [Census](https://github.com/sjdlabgroup/Census) cell type labels (Figure 2 A, Sample annotation), to guarantee standardization with the cell type assignment in Tabula Sapiens.